Quarter-a-Pencil Salesman

 Artist-for the art student, make art for notebooks with a plastic cover or fun items that can be magnetized to lockers.

-Repurpose Old Items– a friend of mine’s handy son fixed broken items and added the picture on his Facebook page to sell.
+Repurpose Old Items- a friend of mine’s handy son fixed broken items and put it on his Facebook page to sell.